In this Quick Guide to Keyword Research for Small Business Owners we’re going to look at:

 The good news is that there are some great free keyword research tools, and you can get started with just one afternoon of dedicated research.

 The key is to focus on what you do best, and compete for a niche market.
-The trick to Keyword Research for Small Business Owners, is focusing on what sets you apart from the competition.

 How to choose the right Keywords and Phrases